Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Surgery is often done to get a closer look at the inside of the lungs and to help treat lung problems.
 If a mass is found in the lung, surgery can help determine its cause.
-If necessary, the mass may also be removed.
+If needed, the mass may also be removed.
 Surgery may be done for other conditions as well, such as a collapsed lung or fluid around the lung.

-Copyright © 2014 Baylor Health Care System All Rights Reserved. |
+Copyright © 2017 Baylor Scott & White Health.
+All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR